creditcardGenius Team

 The most tangible reason to start building credit as soon as possible is to improve your odds of being approved when you apply for various financial ventures.
 A good credit score is paramount when applying to apartments, as the landlords will check your credit as part of the application.
 A solid financial foundation will also help you apply for student loans, buy your first car, or even let you be approved for more premium credit card options down the line.

 Building credit as a student will teach you good spending and saving habits that will follow you into adulthood and beyond.
-Knowing how to manage a budget, make payments, and spend responsibly are invaluable skills that you don’t want to have to learn the hard way.
+Knowing how to manage a budget, make payments, and spend responsibly are invaluable skills you don't want to learn the hard way.

 Alternatives to student credit cards